 New or recently overhauled gearboxes generally generate a ferrous "fuzz" which will collect around the chip detector as a gray sludge.
 This type of contamination is normal and may be cleaned off with a soft cloth, and the chip detector may be reinstalled and the flight continued.
-Any metallic chip greater than 1/16 inch in diameter or cross chip light accompanied section. or transmission temperature is discontinuation of normal flight.
+Any metallic chip greater than 1/16 inch in diameter or cross section, or chip light accompanied by high transmission temperature is cause for discontinuation of normal flight.
 In the event of finding large chips, please contact your nearest Enstrom Service Center or the Enstrom Product Support.
 Specific instructions in removal, checking, and reinstallation of the chip detector may be found in Section 8, para.
 8-5, item 11.